 You’ll find most phones out there use this operating system, with few exceptions apart from Apple devices.
 Most of the big-name phone manufacturers – including Samsung, OPPO, Google, and Motorola – use Android, meaning customers can enjoy a similar user experience across multiple devices and brands.

 Phones can be a big and pricey commitment, but they don’t have to be a stressful one!
-In this article, we’ll take a look at the best Android phones available in Australia in 2020, including the best options across every price point..
+In this article, we’ll take a look at the best Android phones available in Australia in 2021, including the best options at every price point.

 What is Android?